uber/nebula.gl/docs/api-reference/mode-handlers/overview.md

 * Mode name: `duplicate`

 User can duplicate and translate a feature by clicking selected feature and dragging anywhere on the screen.
-This mode is extends SnapTranslateHandler.
+This mode is extends TranslateHandler.
 This mode supports multiple selections.

 ## [DrawPointHandler](https://github.com/uber/nebula.gl/blob/master/modules/layers/src/mode-handlers/draw-point-handler.js)